Kevin-Cai-dev/node-vc-monitor/README.md

 Currently, I use a MongoDB database to store servers, voice channels and user subscriptions.
 It is currently hosted by me on Heroku.
 This is a self-project aimed to both provide a useful service as well as allowing me to learn new tools.

+### Future Feature Suggestions
+- Auto sub command, which automatically subscribes users to new channels
+- mod commands to restrict which channels are subbable to, sub other users to specific channels
+- separate current sub command into two, one for subbing to all and one for subbing to specific channels